samcarecho/shop-form/README.md

 # \<shop-form\>

-A Polymer element to add serverless forms to the Polymer Shop Demo.
+A Polymer element to add serverless forms, using Google Sheets, to the Polymer Shop Demo.
 The submitted form data is stored on a Google Sheet.

 ## Setup Google Sheets